craigrachow/CISM/infosecprogram.md

 - Business owners assign value and criticality.
 But some are tangible some intangible.
 - Supports compliance and risk assessment.
 - Keep practical eg public, internal, confidential, restricted.
-- an Asset is anyting valuable that supports business objectives. eg data,trade secrets, records, systems, personnel and intellectual property.
+- an Asset is anything valuable that supports business objectives. eg data, trade secrets, records, systems, personnel and intellectual property.
-- Data Lifecycle - Create, CLassify, Store, Use, Archive, Destroy.
+- Data Lifecycle - Create, Classify, Store, Use, Archive, Destroy.
-- Risk assesment for business owners - risk identification, risk assessment, risk response and mitigation, risk control monitoring and reporting.
+- Risk assessment for business owners - risk identification, risk assessment, risk response and mitigation, risk control monitoring and reporting.

 **Memory hook:**
 > *Classification tells you how much protection is enough.*